michael2012z/BitBible/markdown/KJV/files/Gen.md

 27. And the boys grew: and Esau was a cunning hunter, a man of the field; and Jacob was a plain man, dwelling in tents.

-28. And Isaac loved Esau, because he did eat of his venison: but Rebekah loved Jacob.he…: Heb. venison was in his mouth
+28. And Isaac loved Esau, because he did eat of his venison: but Rebekah loved Jacob.

 29. And Jacob sod pottage: and Esau came from the field, and he was faint:

-30. And Esau said to Jacob, Feed me, I pray thee, with that same red pottage; for I am faint: therefore was his name called Edom.with…: Heb. with that red, with that red pottageEdom: that is Red
+30. And Esau said to Jacob, Feed me, I pray thee, with that same red pottage; for I am faint: therefore was his name called Edom.

 31. And Jacob said, Sell me this day thy birthright.

-32. And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me?at…: Heb. going to die
+32. And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me?

 33. And Jacob said, Swear to me this day; and he sware unto him: and he sold his birthright unto Jacob.